How do I set the rights or chmod a file in an FTP client?

 - Next, on the right side of the window, browse to the location of the upload files.
 If this location doesn't exist create it.

 - Upload the files by dragging and dropping or right-clicking the files and selecting upload.

-- Finally, once uploaded you'll notice that the permission by default is set to 644 or 0644.
-To change that permission, right-click the file, and click file permissions.
-If you know the numeric value the file needs to be set to, enter that value into the text box and click ok or check each of the permission boxes you want.
+- Finally, once uploaded, you'll notice that the permission is set to 644 or 0644 by default.
+To change that permission, right-click the file and select file permissions.
+If you know the numeric value the file needs to be set to, enter it into the text box and click ok, or check the permission boxes you want.